This Is Why It’s So Dangerous To Race If You’re Sick

 “Several studies have shown that people who regularly participated in endurance-type exercise and are well-trained overall have a lower risk of sudden cardiac death than people who do not,” says Tucker.
 “You don’t eliminate it but you lower the risk.”
 There’s an ironic twist, though.
 “The fine print is our overall risk is lower but if you’re at risk of sudden cardiac death it’s more likely to happen when you exercise.”
 Boulter’s medical team has teamed up with the University of the Witwatersrand for a study investigating sudden cardiac arrests and sudden cardiac deaths in athletes.
 Boulter mentions the incident last year in an FA Cup match where Bolton Wanderers midfielder Fabrice Muamba collapsed on the pitch.
 “He collapsed on the field and the spent about 75 minutes before they got his heart going on the field – he had an underlying heart problem that hadn’t been previously diagnosed.”

 Along with the Y-chromosome comes competitiveness and man’s Darwinian desire to prove himself.
 “People look for that surge that very few can get without some sort of extreme event,” says Goodenough.
-Whether you’re enduring a challenge to set a PB or proving a point or because you heard a guy in worse shape than you did it, here’s an insight into how the mind works and how to use it to achieve the result you want.
+It doesn’t matter whether you’re enduring a challenge to set a PB or proving a point or because you heard a guy in worse shape than you did it.

 “I don’t want to make it sound like you take your life into your own hands every time you go out and exercise but there’s no question that a lot of people who do these events could train better for them”.
 These are the ones who put on their shoes too late.
 “They get themselves into the bare minimum shape and then they stress their bodies out massively for 12 hours and then they don’t do it again for nine months – that’s the mindset,” says Tucker.